michaelcourcy/enterprise-blueprints/dh2i/readme.md

     - create a `.bak` backup file with the name of the database for instance `/backup/current/AdventureWorks2022.bak`
 3. The next backup will repeat the steps in 2 if a `.bak` file already exists in the `/backup` directory

-When you'll need to restore you will restore as in the basic backup then you can use the backup file to restore in a point in time.
+When you'll need to restore you will restore the `.bak` file in the `current` directory.
+And this is how the restore action is by default implemented in the blueprint.

+But if you need to restore on a specific PIT then you'll have to do it manually.
+First execute the restore with kastend and manuall restore the `.bak` file in the `previous` directory and use the `.trn` file to restore with a PIT.

 For instance let's imagine you have a 2 hours frequency backup we create this succeeding backups
 ```